Enterprise Agreement customers now have a great way to run their development and testing workloads on Azure, with numerous advantages:

 Low Dev/Test rates

-All Windows and Windows Server Virtual Machines, Cloud Services, Web Apps and HDInsight are discounted off your normal Enterprise Agreement rates.
+All Windows and Windows Server Virtual Machines, Cloud Services, and Logic Apps, as well as App Service and HDInsight are discounted off your normal Enterprise Agreement rates.
 The Dev/Test rate on these services is equal to the rate for a Linux virtual machine of the same size and type.
 For example:

 Access to Windows 10